mAbduqayum/python-workbook/100_conditionals/153_month_days/month_days.md

-# Exercise 105: Month Name to Number of Days
+# Exercise: Month Name to Number of Days

 The length of a month varies from 28 to 31 days.
 Create a program that reads the name of a month from the user as a string and displays the number of days in that month.